 - “e” to “ie” — ex: “lesen” (to read) and er “liest” (he reads)

 - “a” to “ä” — ex: “fahren” (to drive) and “er fährt” (he drives)

-Actually, you can apply these three types to nearly all conjugation of strong German verbs in the present tense.
+Actually, you can apply these three types to nearly all conjugations of strong German verbs in the present tense.

 The Conjugation of Strong Verbs in Präteritum

-Things become a little more difficult when talking about conjunctions of strong German verbs in past tense.
+Things become a little more difficult when talking about conjugations of strong German verbs in past tense.
 Nevertheless, there are some rules you can follow:

 - Long “e” and “i” sounds change to “o” — ex: “bewegen” (to move) becomes “bewog”.